Food standards relate to a food product's:

 Genetically modified food

-If a food contains or consists of genetically modified organisms, or contains ingredients produced from genetically modified organisms, this must be indicated on the label.
-For more information on the sales, testing and safety of GM foods, visit the Food Standards Agency website.
+If a food contains or consists of genetically modified organisms, or contains ingredients produced from genetically modified organisms, this must be shown on the label.